nshafer/django-hashid-field/README.rst

 Upgrading
 ------------
-**Version 2.2 follows Django 3.0 and drops support for Python 2.7.**

 **Potentially breaking changes in 2.0.0** depending on your usage and configuration, specifically if you rely on integer lookups (now off by default) or exceptions for invalid lookup values.